New York City Brings Growth for HyLife Masters Students

 Rachelle Ross-Funk, a Project Accounting Manager at HyLife’s La Broquerie office also reflected on learning new relational skills.
 “The open dialogue of not only the struggles we all face but how we all worked together to try and offer advice or different perspectives without judgement brought our relationships with each other to another level,” Ross-Funk said.

-During the group’s last teamwork session they took the opportunity to share the challenges each of them face in the organisation and the different challenges each of the department’s encounter.
+During the group’s last teamwork session they took the opportunity to share the challenges each of them face in the organization and the different challenges each of the department’s encounter.

 Along with their visit to ITOCHU’s offices in New York City the group has attended a two day Project Management course at the University of Manitoba along with multiple tours internally through HyLife’s sow and finishing barns, the new cut floor at the processing plant in Neepawa and the new feed mill in Randolph.